Calliste (mythology): Mythology

-As the Argonauts sailed off of Colchis after having taken the Golden Fleece, Triton appeared to them in the form of a young, wealthy man and introduced himself as Eurypylus, the son of Poseidon.
+As the Argonauts sailed off the coast of Colchis after having taken the Golden Fleece, Triton appeared to them in the form of a young, wealthy man and introduced himself as Eurypylus, the son of Poseidon.
 He offered them a clod of earth which one of the crew, Euphemus, accepted, as a token of friendship.
 Later Euphemus dreamt that he was breastfeeding from the clod, which grew to be a young woman.
-He then laid with her, but felt guilty afterwards, for she had been a virgin and had nursed him.
+He then laid with her, but felt guilty afterwards, for she had been a virgin and he had nursed her.
 But the woman, introducing herself as Calliste, daughter of Triton and Libya, told him not to worry, and asked him to give her a home with the Nereids near the island of Anaphe.

 When he woke up, Euphemus went to Jason and recounted his dream.
 Jason in turn told Euphemus about an oracle he had received from Apollo.
 Apollo had told him that once he came into the possession of a clod of earth, should he throw it into the sea, the gods would be sure to make an island out of it.
 Euphemus, hearing that, tossed the clod in the water, and an island, named Calliste (now known as Santorini), sprang from it.
 Euphemus' descendants would settle on the island.